-(1) Bilateral policy discussion between high-ranking ASEAN officials and Japanese investors
+(1) High-level policy discussion between ASEAN high-ranking officials and Japanese investors

 (2) Ministerial-level policy discussion program for CLMV

 With the objective of narrowing the development gap, the Centre allocates additional resources specifically for CLMV (Cambodia, Lao PDR, Myanmar and Vietnam) to organize bilateral policy discussions among individual CLMV ministers, Japanese government officials and business-related people focusing on specific investment policies for sustainable development.
 The topics of policy discussions are identified with a view to producing policy recommendations for CLMV countries.
 Policy recommendations are prepared afterwards for each policy discussion and provided to respective CLMV countries.

 In FY2017, seven bilateral discussions and business matching for CLMV countries were organized, of which six forums held in local cities, namely Osaka, Nagoya, Nagano, Maebashi, Yokohama, and Sendai, and one forum in Tokyo.